princesskut/prinkuteyi/README.md

 # prinkuteyi
 First Repository.
-I will make it better
+I will make it better as a learn more!